Institute of Biochemistry

 Co-operative Work Term

 Practical experience for students enrolled in the co-operative option.
 Students must receive a satisfactory evaluation from their work term employer; and present a written report describing their work term project.
-Graded Sat or Uns.
+Graded SAT or UNS.

 Prerequisite(s): registration in the Biochemistry co-operative option and permission of the Institute.